beginning of content

 How is endometriosis diagnosed?

-Many people find out they have endometriosis when they see a doctor for fertility problems.
-Some people learn they have endometriosis when they have surgery for something unrelated.
-Endometriosis can be hard to diagnose, with an average delay of around 5 to 6.5 years between first having symptoms and getting a diagnosis.
+Many people learn they have endometriosis when they see a doctor for fertility problems or have surgery for other reasons.
+For some, this means a delay of several years between first having the condition and getting a diagnosis.

 To diagnose endometriosis, your doctor will ask about your symptoms and examine you.
-If they think endometriosis may be the cause of your symptoms, they may refer you for an ultrasound, MRI or laparoscopy.
-A laparoscopy is a type of surgery in which small incisions are made in your abdominal wall and a small scope (camera) is used to look inside.
-Laparoscopy let's your doctor see inside your pelvis and collect a small sample of tissue, which can be tested to check for endometriosis.
+They may recommend an ultrasound, MRI scan or laparoscopy.
+A laparoscopy is a type of surgery where a small scope (camera) looks through small cuts made in your abdominal (tummy) wall.
+This lets your doctor see inside your pelvis and collect some tissue to test for endometriosis.

 There are 4 stages of endometriosis: minimal, mild, moderate and severe.
 The stage depends on the location and amount of endometriosis you have.
 A higher stage doesn't always mean you will have more pain.